ColineVL/PIR_20219-2020/README.md

 ### Deploy the Smart Contract

 The server's only use being to test and handle the smart contract, you must deploy it before using the server.
 A NodeJs (<a href="https://github.com/ColineVL/PIR/tree/master/Solidity/Deployment.js">here<a>) file has been added for this, you must simply launch <i>node Deployment.js</i>.
 If the blockchain is up and running, this will deploy the smart contract to an Ethereum address.
 Before continuing, please check that this address is the one in <a href="https://github.com/ColineVL/PIR/tree/master/Server/js/EventsModule.js">Events Module<a> and <a href="https://github.com/ColineVL/PIR/tree/master/Server/js/SignedTransactionModule.js">Signed Transaction Module<a> , if not replace these addresses.
-You can now proceed to Launch the server.
+You can now proceed to launch the server.

 ### Start the Server